JoshuaWilsonBlack/amp_f1_public/README.md

 [here](https://www.dropbox.com/sh/vb167ng4v7vkfiv/AACbyEr-KeJGaZTCe_3G2BOfa?dl=0).
 Place these in the project directory in a directory named `models`.

-It is best to open this repository using the `amplitude_f1.Rproj` file.
-This will ensure that the `here` package works properly for file management.
+It is best to open this repository as an Rproject.
+One way to do this in RStudio is to go to 'File -> New project', select 'Existing directory', and navigate to the downloaded repository. wherever